notsoshaant12/student-info-mgmt-system/README.md

 Set up a local server using XAMPP

-Import the SQL file into phpMyAdmin
+Import the SQL file into phpMyAdmin (localhost/phpmyadmin)

-Update database connection details in config.php or similar file
+Update database connection details in all php files

+Add the folder containing html files to htdocs under xampp in C drive

-Start Apache and MySQL, then open the project in your browser
+Start Apache and MySQL server in xampp, then open the project in your browser in the following format: localhost/foldername/index.html

 # Author
 Prashant Jha | B.Tech CSE | Kalinga Institute of Industrial Technology (KIIT)